matthias-reis/aithir.de/_content/storylines/elements-earth.md

 there.

 The Comms also maintained a radio relay station.
 But there was barely others out there who heard their calls.
-The only exception was a German station, with whom the had a monthly call.
+The only larger exception was a German station, with whom the had a monthly call.
 Otherwise, it's astonishingly calm for a communication centre.

 But now, they had visitors.
 The dean, the Theologist, Juliette and Ruth O'Clare stood behind them at the desks with a giant wall of monitors, all off.
 Only a